weiyaw/weiyaw.github.io/index.md

 I'm originally from Malaysia where I lived there until I started my university in 2013.
 I speak Mandarin as well!
 My surname "Ng" is pronounced as *ung* without the vowel sound.
-It's the Hokkien (a Chinese dialect) pronouncation of 黄, which stands for *yellow* in English.
+It's the Hokkien (a Chinese dialect) pronunciation of 黄, which stands for *yellow* in English.

 ## Research Interest